Neil Gorsuch Supreme Court nomination: Filibuster and cloture vote

 Gorsuch needed to win a simple majority vote of the full Senate (51 votes) to be confirmed; however, a filibuster by the opposition would add an additional requirement, a three-fifths supermajority vote in favor of cloture (60 votes), which would allow debate to end and force a final vote on confirmation.
 At the time, Republicans held 52 seats in the 100-seat Senate, and could also count on (if needed) the tie-breaking vote of Vice President Pence, acting in his Constitutional capacity as President of the Senate.
 After nominating Gorsuch, President Trump called on the Senate to use the "nuclear option" and abolish the filibuster for Supreme Court appointments if its continued existence would prevent Gorsuch's confirmation.
 The nuclear option was used in 2013 by then-Majority Leader Harry Reid to abolish filibusters for all presidential appointments except nominations to the Supreme Court.

 While some Republicans such as John McCain expressed reluctance about abolishing the filibuster for executive appointments, others such as John Cornyn argued that the Republican majority should reserve all options necessary to confirm Gorsuch.

 During the last day of committee hearings, Senate Minority Leader Chuck Schumer announced that he would filibuster the nomination.
 Democratic opposition focused on complaints saying that Scalia's seat should have been filled by President Obama, rather than on Gorsuch himself.
 In addition, Democrats Al Franken, Elizabeth Warren, and Kamala Harris, along with Independent Bernie Sanders each criticized various aspects of Gorsuch's record.
 Additionally, Jeff Merkley said he would do "anything in his power"—including the power of filibustering—to oppose Gorsuch's nomination.

 On April 6, 2017, Democrats launched a filibuster against Gorsuch's nomination.
-In response, Republicans invoked the nuclear option and changed the Senate rules to end filibusters for Supreme Court nominees.
-The move came after Democrats blocked the nomination under the previous rule, when only four Democrats crossed-over and voted with Republicans for cloture: Michael Bennet, Joe Donnelly, Heidi Heitkamp and Joe Manchin.
-After the rules change, a second cloture vote was held; this one, needing only a majority of Senators voting, passed, bringing debate to a close.
+Republicans could not reach a supermajority (60 votes) needed for cloture.
+In response, they invoked the nuclear option and changed the Senate rules to end filibusters for Supreme Court nominees.
+After the rules change, a second cloture vote was held; this one, needing only a simple majority of Senators voting, passed, bringing debate to a close.